CarsonH19/sorting-visualizer/README.md

 ## Why

 I built the Sorting Visualizer to provide an educational tool that visually demonstrates how different sorting algorithms work.
-My goal is to enhance understanding of algorithms, making learning more accessible and enjoyable for everyone.
+My goal is to enhance understanding of algorithms, making learning more accessible and enjoyable for everyone, and to showcase my understanding of these computer science concepts.

 ## Live Site